-Eric Fruits, Ph.D. chief economist at the International Center for Law and Economics and an adjunct professor of economics at Portland State University, where he is also editor of the Center for Real Estate Quarterly Report.
+Eric Fruits is a senior scholar at the International Center for Law & Economics and an adjunct professor of economics at Portland State University.

-Dr. Fruits is an antitrust expert who has written articles on price fixing and cartels for the top-tier Journal of Law and Economics.
-He has assisted in the review of several mergers including Exxon-Mobil, BP-Arco, Nestle-Ralston, and Sysco-US Foods.
+Eric is an antitrust expert who has written articles on price fixing and cartels for the top-tier Journal of Law and Economics.
+He has assisted in the review of several mergers including Exxon-Mobil, BP-Arco, Nestlé-Ralston, and Sysco-US Foods.
 He has worked on many antitrust lawsuits, including Weyerhaeuser v.
-Ross-Simmons, a predatory bidding case that was ultimately decided by the United States Supreme Court.
+Ross-Simmons, a predatory bidding case that was ultimately decided by the U.S. Supreme Court.

-As an expert in statistics, Dr. Fruits has provided expert testimony regarding real estate transactions, profit projections, agricultural commodities, and war crimes allegations.
-His expert testimony has been submitted to state courts, federal courts, and an international court.
+As an expert in statistics, Eric has provided expert testimony regarding securities transactions, real estate, profit projections, agricultural commodities, and war crimes allegations.
+He has testified in state courts, federal courts, and an international court.